 In addition to all this the cat owner may be bitten aggressively.
 This kind of bite is not the friendly kind that can be assumed.
 This one could have broken the skin, and there may be a lot of bleeding involved.
 When a cat bites aggressively it is definitely painful.
-This bite should not be ignored it could be infectious, as it has broken skin.
+This bite should not be ignored as it could be infectious, as it has broken skin.
 Also cats may have rabies.
 It is important to ensure that the cat does get immunized and vaccinated as needed.

 There are numerous reasons as to why a cat can choose to aggressively bite its owners:

 • The cat may be playing roughly like it would with another cat.
-Kitties can get carried away during playtime and they may even bite due to all the energy, adrenaline and excitement.
-When cats play with each other they tend to include their teeth and claws.
+Kitties can get carried away during playtime and they may even bite due to all their energy, adrenaline and excitement.
+When cats play with each other they tend to use their teeth and claws.
 Some scratching, biting and even growling could be involved.
-The cat owner may once in a while be the casualty of the same.
+Now and then the cat’s owner may suffer the same fate.

 • Fear: The cat could be acting out of fear.
-The cat may see that it is in danger and hence it chooses to defend itself by biting.
-The cat may even not like one of the house guests that its owners have brought by the house.
-It may pick up vibes and feel like they are in danger, and as a defense mechanism they may bite.
+The cat may see that it is in danger and hence choose to defend itself by biting.
+The cat may not like one of the house guests that its owners have brought to the house.
+It may pick up a danger vibe, and as a defense mechanism it may bite.